Kavalam Sreekumar: Musical career

 Kavalam Srikumar, as a musician, has made his mark in Karnatic classical, devotional, folk and indigenous music of Kerala.
 He has also sung many movie songs in Malayalam.
 Malayalam movie Headmaster is Kavalam Srikumar's first music directorial film.

 Has performed over 1000 music concerts all over India & abroad in prestigious festivals.
 Also performed in Sanchi Sreevidya festival in Dec 2018 where he rendered Sree Sankaracharya's compositions.
-His soulful, clear, authentic and powerful rendering of scriptures like Ramayana, Bhagavatha, Lalitha & Vishnu Sahasra Namam, Soundarya Lahari, Bhagavad Geetha, Dhyana Slokas etc. are widely listened and acclaimed by many throughout the world.
+His clear rendering of scriptures like Ramayana, Bhagavatha, Lalitha & Vishnu Sahasra Namam, Soundarya Lahari, Bhagavad Geetha, Dhyana Slokas etc. Are widely listened and acclaimed by many throughout the world.
 He was given the title "Ramakadha Shukan” from Malliyur Sankaran Nambudirippadu in the year 1998 for his contributions in the field of Ramayana rendering.
 Received “Ganapoornasree” award from Chettikulangara in 2011.
 Received Kerala Sangeeth Natak Akademi Award in 2012 for Classical Music.
 Received Ramapurath Warrier Award in 2017, Sangeetha Ratna Puraskar from M S Subbalakshmy foundation in 2017, Kerala Film Critics Award for best music director in 2023.

-He has a unique way of rendering poems and Sanskrit devotionals with clarity of lyrics and expression.
 He has been rendering Adhyatma Ramayana right from 1985, when he stood before the microphone at All India Radio.
 Since then he has been instrumental in popularizing Thunchath Ezhuthachans Adhyatma Ramayanam Kilippattu(the Malayalam version of Ramayana) with his emphasis on emotion without compromising on its lyrical quality.
 His rendering of Hindu scriptures like Bhagavatham, Lalitha Sahasra Namam, Vishnu Sahasra Namam and Soundarya Lahari, to name a few, are much sought after.